 One way you might hit a barrier when feeding a fussy dog is giving them too many treats during the day.
 Eventually they’ll think that they can live on those yummy treats all the time!
 Although they enjoy them, they don’t make up a completely balanced diet; it’s just like feeding kids nothing but sweets.

-The best way to combat this is keep a certain amount per day in a container.
+The best way to combat this is keep a certain amount per day in a container alongside their daily feeding requirements of their main meal.
 This way the whole family can keep an eye on how many they’ve had.